Statistics of Feynman amplitudes in $\phi^4$-theory: Beta function and -dependence

+The order of $N$ appearing in the polynomial $T(G,N)$ is bounded.
+Concretely, a factor $N$ arises from each closed path (circuit) in the graph, subject to each edge of the graph appearing in exactly one circuit.
+The maximum number of circuits is reached if they are as short as possible, that is, 3 edges long.
+A $L$-loop completion has $2L+4$ edges, therefore, for a completion $G$ with $L\geq 3$ loops

+All graphs in our data set respect this inequality.
+For $L \leq 15$ the data set contains graphs where equality holds and these graphs do not always have planar decompletions.

-For example, terms of order $N^8$ start to appear only at $L\geq 13$ loops, so we effectively only know the first 6 loop orders, not the first 18, contributing to the order-$N^8$-term in $\beta^\text{prim}$.
+Taking into account \cref{TGN_decompletion}, the inequality \cref{TGN_bound} implies that terms of higher order in $N$ start to appear only later in the perturbation series, limiting the reliability of asymptotic predictions from our data.
+For example, terms of order $N^8$ start to appear only at $L\geq 13$ loops, so we effectively only have the first 6 loop orders, not the first 18, which contribute to the order-$N^8$-term in $\beta^\text{prim}$.
 Moreover, only a single graph in our $L=15$ data sets contributes to the order $N^9$.
-This implies that in order to reach high accuracy for large $N$, one not only needs high loop orders $L$, but also large sample sizes.
+This implies that in order to reach high accuracy for large $N$, one not only needs high loop orders $L$, but also large samples.